MarkTension/portfolio_react_spruce/src/markdowns/07_maxmsp-learnings.md

 It's hella hard to avoid Spaghetti.
 But I alleviated some of my suffering with the points in the 'Some general learnings' paragraph in the bottom.

+These learnings come from building two devices in particular: the [Firefly Synchronizer](/blog/firefly-synchronizer-chaotic-system-max4live-device) and [MIDI Evolution](/blog/midi-evolution-generative-music-device).

 ### Intro

 Every day I code.